 Barnard has been bold from the beginning — ever since a group of women succeeded in establishing New York City’s first college that offered women the same rigorous higher education available to men.

 Barnard is one with the City — its nonstop energy, its diversity, its boundless imagination.
 Studying in NYC presents students with a world of opportunity.

 Whatever your major at Barnard, you’ll have hands-on experiences that give you a deeper understanding of the topics you explore in the classroom.
 You’ll generate new ideas and communicate them in a way that can change how people understand the world.

 Mindfulness training, sexuality talks, identity explorations — you don’t just feed your mind at Barnard.
 You learn to nourish your entire being.

 A small liberal arts college with the advantages of a top-notch research university.
 Thanks to a historic affiliation and continued partnership with Columbia, Barnard offers the best of both worlds.

 The Barnard Leadership

-Named Barnard’s eighth president in July 2017, President Beilock is committed to catapulting Barnard into the future.
+Barnard’s ninth president and a leading women and gender legal theorist, President Rosenbury is committed to catapulting Barnard into a bold future.